liferay/liferay-frontend-projects/css/when_and_how_to_create_a_new_css_component.md

 ## What is a component:

-Following Atomic design principles; a component can be molecules or organism which can work alone or as a part of a page in combination with other components.
+Following [Atomic design principles](http://bradfrost.com/blog/post/atomic-web-design/); a component can be molecules or organism which can work alone or as a part of a page in combination with other components.

 To create our CSS components we mostly follow the Bootstrap approach with some particularities.

 ## HTML / CSS

 Whenever possible, we should write a component in HTML/CSS over JS.
 HTML/CSS are more accessible to more people.
-They are also faster in your browser than JavaScript, and they can be provided experience in a more standard and faster way for you.
+They are also faster in your browser than JavaScript, and they can provide an experience in a more standard and faster way for you.

 How a component should be from a CSS point of view: